zakarialaoui10/van-wrapper/README.md

 # Van-wrapper
-Van-Wrapper is a tool that facilitates the rendering of VanJS elements within other frameworks.
+Van-Wrapper is a tool that facilitates the rendering of VanJS elements within other popular frameworks.

 ## Integrate Vanjs inside Other Environment

-## UI Decalaration
+### VanJS Component Decalaration
 ```js
 // HelloFromVan.js
 import { VanWrapper } from "van-wrapper/vue";